 Citation management tools can help you create citations in various formats.
-Click on the links below for more information about the two citation management tools available through the library.
+Click on the link below for more information about the citation management tool available through the library.

 Citation formats are rules and guidelines that make writing styles uniform within a specific work or publication.
 They cover the following:

 There are many citation formats.
 Some of the more commonly used ones are MLA format, APA format and Chicago format.

 There are several reasons why you would want to cite your sources:

 Plagiarism is giving the impression that you wrote or thought something that you borrowed from someone else.